 Five years of Impact in Early Years

 Significant strides have been made in early years nutrition through collaborative efforts between early years settings, the States Early Years Team and our Eat Well team.
-Over the past five years, our joint initiative has led to the roll out of the roll out of the Eat Well policy across all nurseries and pre-schools, and we are seeing a positive impact on thousands of children's nutrition and health.
+Over the past five years, our joint initiative has led to the roll out of the Eat Well policy across all nurseries and pre-schools, and we are seeing a positive impact on thousands of children's nutrition and health.

 The Eat Well policy establishes a comprehensive “whole-setting” approach to nutrition within nurseries and pre-schools.
 The policy was developed in collaboration with the sector and the States Early Years Team and since then we have seen it lead to improvements in practice and approaches on the ground.